"The first rule of assassination: kill the assassins."

-- Mort: Death comforts the ghost of an assassinated king with the knowledge that he has an appointment with the King's assassin later on.
-Apparently it isn't a good idea to let someone skilled in poisons and capable of contracting a killer prepare you a packed lunch.
+- Mort: Death comforts the ghost of an assassinated king with the knowledge that he has an appointment with the king's assassin later on.
+One would think an assassin would know better than to let an employer skilled in poisons and capable of contracting a killer prepare them a packed lunch...

 Live Action TV

 - Done memorably on Angel, much to the frustration of the contractors:

 This is getting ridiculous.
 The first assassin kills the second assassin, sent to kill the first assassin, who didn't assassinate anyone until we hired the second assassin to assassinate the first assassin.